 Canon 6D versus Canon 7D II

-The Canon EOS 6D and the Canon EOS 7D Mark II are two enthusiast cameras that were officially introduced, respectively, in September 2012 and September 2014.
+The Canon EOS 6D and the Canon EOS 7D Mark II are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D) and an APS-C sensor.
 Both cameras offer a resolution of 20 megapixel.

-The side-by-side display below illustrates the physical size and weight of the Canon 6D and the Canon 7D II.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 6D – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Canon 6D and the Canon 7D II are illustrated in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 6D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is somewhat larger (4 percent) than the Canon 6D.
 Moreover, the 7D Mark II is markedly heavier (18 percent) than the 6D.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 6D) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (7D Mark II).
 You can find a comprehensive overview of suitable optics in the Canon EF Lens Catalog.